-Bartenders typically make great real estate agents because they are experienced in delivering excellent customer service.
-Using your people skills is a huge plus for any successful real estate agent in Boston must possess.
-Challenges will inevitably arise in both rental and sales transactions.
+Bartenders in the Greater Boston Area typically make fantastic real estate agents because they are experienced in providing exceptional customer service.
+Utilizing your people skills is a big plus for any successful real estate agent in Boston.
+Challenges will inevitably arise in sales and rental deals.

 Bartending and real estate are similar in that they usually require people to work odd hours to maximize their income.
 However, real estate is a much more independent career path.
 You can put together deals and work on sales proposals at night or early in the morning.
 Basically, any time you are not showing or prospecting for new business.
-You will want to work at an office with a massive number of leads generated for you.
-Consider a company with a lot of leads as akin to a full bar.
+You will most likely want to work at an technology advanced office with a massive number of leads generated for you.
+Consider a distinguished real estate company with a lot of leads as akin to a bar full of high paying customers.
 You are going to make a lot more “tips” if the people are coming into a full “real estate bar”.
+Bartenders make the most tips on nights when the bar is packed and companies with the most web traffic and leads always deliver the best commissions.

 In addition, bartenders have experience working in a fast-paced environment.
 If you want to get into real estate, it never hurts to be at a busy office with an incredible lead system from the jump.
-Bartenders make a lot of money in real estate when they are put into a “lead rich” environment.
 If you are at the right office, you will constantly be on the move meeting with clients, touring properties, getting keys, and calling for more inventory.
-If you are a bartender looking to get into real estate, ask how many leads pour into their office daily.
+If you are a bartender looking to get into real estate, ask how many leads pour into a real estate office on a daily basis.
 Ask about their lead generation and technology package.
 Details matter.
+Some real estate offices do not provide any marketing support and suggest to you to simply call expired listings for hours and hours each day.
+The burn out on calling expired listings is very high.
+Having ample leads with incoming calls is nearly always a better route.

 Good car salesmen have great listening skills.
 They make their customers feel comfortable and ensure that their needs are being addressed.
 To be a successful real estate agent in Boston, you need to listen to your client’s desires and preferences.
 It goes a long way in building credibility and rapport with potential clients.
 Car salespeople must also rely on their interpersonal skills to help customers feel welcome and confident about their purchasing decisions.
 By acknowledging the independent research consumers have already performed, car salesmen can simultaneously build trust while moving customers closer to the point of purchase.
 The same holds true in real estate sales.
 We have seen many people come from the car industry and make tremendous income in real estate.
 The other thing we have noticed is that many people in car sales like the fact that they can break six figures in commissions a lot easer than they could in the auto industry.